HarisAfzal7/echelon_scripts_updated/README.md

-# you can simple do it in your host machine follow the steps from 10 to 23
+# You can simple do it in your host machine follow the steps from 10 to 23
 # or if you want to test on the virtual machine you can follow the steps from 1 to 23

 1. sudo apt install vagrant